francescoolivo/minimal-mistakes/_posts/2022-02-01-sdeng-domain-analysis.md

 - "Sdeng"
 ---

 Hello everyone, and welcome back to <i>Sdeng: a library for basketball data and analysis</i>.
-Today's chapter focuses on functional requirements and domain analysis: we will make some considerations about the involved entities and the relationships among them.
+Today's chapter focuses on the domain analysis: we will make some considerations about the involved entities and the relationships among them.

-## Requirements analysis

-From a software engineering standpoint, to perform a model analysis, we first need to analyze the functional requirements of the system.
-Luckily enough, the core ones are only a couple.

-- The user can download basketball data from many leagues.
-The query should be as customizable and extendable as possible.
-- The system offers functions to analyze and plot the downloaded data, according to the state-of-the-art techniques in the field.

-Basically, the library has two main components: an extendable interface to download data, which hides the details of the websites from which data are collected, and a set of tools to plot and analyze them.

-The user can choose among two main data formats: SQL databases or language-specific dataframes.
-More specifically, pandas dataframes for python, and, in a second moment, R dataframes.
-Please note that I did not mention csv files since they can be easily obtained from dataframes.

-Each of these formats has its pros and cons: data frames are easy to use, immediate and allow quick analyses; SQL, even if is definitely overkill for storing a couple of games, is the best choice to store big amounts of data.
-The known python library "pandas" allows querying a SQL database, guaranteeing compatibility among the two options.

-TODO review

-Let's consider a simple example: I want to download all the boxscores of a team in a season.
-In the data frame case, there is no difference between the model and the presentation, therefore the frame will contain the boxscores directly.
-SQL, on the other case, separates the presentation and the model.
-Consequently, the database will store data in the most atomic way possible, play-by-play logs.
-The boxscores can be obtained afterward using a specific view.
-Of course, this strategy has a tradeoff in terms of memory usage, but the underlying assumption is that if you use a SQL database you will reuse the data differently.

-In this chapter, I will only consider the database structure.
-All alternatives formats, such as boxscores, players stats, etc., will be discussed in the following chapters, where we will compare the data frame format and the corresponding SQL view.

----

 ## Domain analysis

-Now that we defined the fundamental requirements and some general principles, let's dive into the domain analysis.

 Let's start with the entities involved.
 It's likely that I forget or don't consider some useful attribute: if you think I forgot a relevant attribute or class please feel free to comment, and I will add it.